guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.en-us.md

 Instead, my code must REACT to WHAT happens:

-#  FIX PICK UP PICKUP PICK-UP

-- If I can't save the pickup task in my database (for any reason), I need to send a `DELETE` request to remove it from the third-party (otherwise they have a task that our microservice doesn't know about);
+- If I can't save the pick-up task in my database (for any reason), I need to send a `DELETE` request to remove it from the third-party (otherwise they have a task that our microservice doesn't know about);
-- If I can't create the drop off task on their API (for any reason), I need to repeat the same flow above;
+- If I can't create the drop-off task on their API (for any reason), I need to repeat the same flow above;
-- If I can't save the drop off task in my database (for any reason), I need to repeat the same flow above + send another `DELETE` request to remove the drop off as well;
+- If I can't save the drop-off task in my database (for any reason), I need to repeat the same flow above + send another `DELETE` request to remove the drop-off as well;

 For all the cases we `raise` again because this service layer is not responsible for logging, alarming, or presenting the user a better UI, it's just responsible for mitigating risks to the operation (e.g. Prevent couriers from picking an order without a drop-off, or triggering events we're never able to forward to the end-user like: "the courier is on its way to deliver your order").